Moduvo/moduvo-backend/README.md

 > Commercial use requires proper attribution to MODUVO.
 Failure to comply will result in license termination.

 > [!NOTE]
-> For authorized rebranding, you must include "Based on MODUVO Auth System" in your documentation and UI.
+> For authorized rebranding, you must include "Based on MODUVO Auth System" in your documentation or UI.

 > [!IMPORTANT]
 > MODUVO retains superior DMCA rights.
 Sublicensing cannot be used to evade attribution requirements.